mollanegash/ContainerizedCoding-ProblemSolving/README.md

 Contributing
 Feel free to contribute by opening issues, submitting pull requests, or offering suggestions on how to improve the repo!

+Note: The term "containerized" in this context is not related to Docker.
+It is used to enhance performance and showcase my capabilities in problem-solving, particularly in data structures and algorithms (DSA) and coding challenges.
+This approach serves as a fast and efficient way to demonstrate my skills.